On this page

 User identification

-• Mixpanel uses a combination of distinct_id (a randomly generated identifier on a specific platform) and user_id (explicitly set by the instrumenting teams) to identify a user with the 'mixpanel.identify()' method.
+• Mixpanel identifies a user with the 'mixpanel.identify()' method, using a combination of distinct_id (a randomly generated identifier on a specific platform) and user_id (set by the instrumenting team).

-• Amplitude uses a combination of device_id (a randomly generated id on a specific platform) and user_id (explicitly set by the instrumenting teams) to identify a user with the 'amplitude.identify()' method.
+• Amplitude identifies a user with the 'amplitude.identify()' method, using a combination of device_id (a randomly generated identifier on a specific platform) and user_id (set by the instrumenting team).

-For more on how Amplitude resolves user identifies, see Track unique users.
+For more on how Amplitude resolves user identities, refer to Track unique users.

 Data privacy considerations

-Along with the ingestion methods above, here are some features or areas to consider when managing your customer data:
+Consider the following features and areas when managing your customer data:

-Amplitude maintains a user privacy API that allows you to service end user data deletion requests.
+Amplitude maintains a user privacy API that lets you service end user data deletion requests.

 Feedback or questions

-For any feedback or questions on this implementation guide, submit them here.
+To submit feedback or questions about this implementation guide, use this form.